The author has an interest in the outdoors and the health benefits of what's found in nature.

 The striped maple, also known as the goosefoot maple, moosewood, and whistlewood, is a small maple that can grow to heights of between 15 to 35 feet.
-Many of the trees do reach heights above 30 feet though.
+Many of the trees do reach heights above 30 feet, though.
 One of the tallest striped maples ever documented was 65 feet tall.
 It had a circumference of four feet and six inches.
 It was discovered in the area of Black Mountain, in Kentucky, in the early part of the 1900s (before 1920).
-It is also a high priority tree for conservation in many states.
+It is also a high-priority tree for conservation in many states.

-As for the regions where it grows, the striped maple is mainly found in the Southeastern Canada, Northeastern United States, and throughout parts of the Appalachian region.
-It has been seen growing, in the wild, as far south as Georgia.
-The tree can also be found in forested regions of Michigan, Minnesota, Kentucky, Ohio and a few other states.
+As for the regions where it grows, the striped maple is mainly found in Southeastern Canada, the Northeastern United States, and throughout parts of the Appalachian region.
+It has been seen growing in the wild as far south as Georgia.
+The tree can also be found in forested regions of Michigan, Minnesota, Kentucky, Ohio, and a few other states.

 One of the unique features of the striped maple is the appearance of its leaves and its bark.
-The leaves can be up to 7 inches long and are shaped like the foot of a goose, which is where the alternate name of the tree, goosefoot maple, comes from.
+The leaves can be up to seven inches long and are shaped like the foot of a goose, which is where the alternate name of the tree, goosefoot maple, comes from.
 The bark of the tree is striped—the origin of the tree's name—and the striping is especially noticeable in the young bark with its green and thin white striping and streaks.
-As the tree gets older, the bark changes to a brown-grey like color.
+As the tree gets older, the bark changes to a brown-grey-like color.

 Like other maples, this tree develops 'winged' seeds, which can be collected and used to grow new trees in a manner similar to other breeds of maple trees, with the environment where the tree is planted being the difference.
 However, success rates can be low even for professional and experienced tree growers.
 Regardless, it's still worth trying if you find a striped maple that you want to grow on your property.
 Like with most trees, the "easiest" way is to use the cold stratification method, which can be the most successful method of preparing the seeds for growth.

-Here's a video, in multiple parts, showing that method (only with a Japanese Maple as an example):
+Here's a video, in multiple parts, showing that method (only with a Japanese Maple as an example).

 - The tree also thrives better in an environment with moisture, but not standing water, in the soil.
 This is like what is typical of a dense forest and many glens.

 The bark is useful as a tea that has been historically used to treat coughs, kidney ailments, bronchitis, and treatment of acne.